xavierbox/Deep-Learning-Uncertainty/docs/README.md

 parameters at the fine scale.

 This “high-frequency” solution is estimated via neural networks pre-trained with partial solutions obtained in high-resolution finite-element models.
-When the coarse finite element solutions are combined with the neural network estimates, the results are within  a 2% of error of the results that would be computed with high-resolution finite element models.
+Such a model is indeed a transformation rule in-between scales.
+If found, it can be applied to the large-scale solutions to predict the high-resolution information.

+Preliminary results obtained are within  a 2% of error.

-#### There is a draft paper that can be found here:
+<b>There is a draft paper that can be found here:</b>
  <a href="https://drive.google.com/file/d/1vew6OoRC5vxERwdCl27J2xvy-yxNpib0/view?usp=sharing">
 Physics-Informed Neural Networks for Multi-Scale Stress Modelling in Geological Structures
 </a>